Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Source Selection and observations

-The transient BH-XRB GX $339-4$ was discovered by the OSO$-7$ mission in $1973$ \cite[]{Markert-etal1973} and typically undergoes outbursts every $2-3$ years.
-Since its discovery, it has remained one of the most extensively studied BH-XRBs due to its rich spectro-temporal variability \cite[]{Mendez-etal1997, Corbel-etal2003, Zdziarski-etal2004, Belloni-etal2005, Nandi-etal2012, Aneesha-etal2024}.
-Detailed timing studies across multiple outbursts have identified distinct temporal features, including type-A, type-B, and type-C QPOs, which are closely associated with the canonical spectral states exhibited by the source \cite[][and references therein]{Belloni-etal2005, Nandi-etal2012, Mondal-etal2023, Zhang-etal2024, Aneesha-etal2024}.
+$\bullet$ {\bf GX 339$-$4:} It was discovered by the OSO$-7$ mission in $1973$ \cite[]{Markert-etal1973} and typically undergoes outbursts every $2-3$ years.
 The black hole mass is constrained to be within $8.28-11.89$ $\rm M_\odot$ \cite[]{Sreehari-etal2019a}, while the source distance is estimated as $8.4\pm0.9$ kpc \cite[]{Parker-etal2016}.
 Recent studies suggest the source inclination angle between $30^{\circ}-34^{\circ}$, though spin measurements remain highly model-dependent, yielding values ranging from negative to moderate positive spins \cite[]{Zdziarski-etal2024}.
+Further, \cite{Mastroserio-etal2024} reported the alignment of X-ray polarization direction with that of radio jet orientation in GX $339-4$.